kubeshop/testkube/docs/docs/articles/step3-creating-first-test.md

 You can create your tests directly in the UI, using the CLI or deploy them as a Custom Resource.
 Upload your test files to Testkube or provide your Git credentials so that Testkube can fetch them automatically from your Git Repo every time there's a new test execution.

 This section provides an example of creating a _K6_ test.
-Nevertheless, Testkube supports a long [list of testing tools](../category/test-types).
+Testkube supports a long [list of testing tools](../category/test-types).

 ## Creating a K6 Test
 Now that you have your Testkube Environment up an running, the quickest way to add a new test is by clicking "Add New Test" on the Dashboard and select your test type: